 10. Why do you not offer dedicated to them, as well as have this “unlimited” service available through your site?

-Regardless of your assumptions to what most Flippa customer’s needs, why do you not have the dedicated offer on the offers page for Flippa, or for that matter on your site?
+Regardless of your assumptions about what most Flippa customer’s needs, why do you not have the dedicated offer on the offers page for Flippa, or for that matter on your site?

 Take it from someone that was in the business of selling dedicated servers, you can’t sell them unless they are out there for people to get to.
-You point me to a link that I can’t seem to find a way to from the main page of Brainhost.com.
+You point me to a link that I can’t seem to find a way navigate from the main page of Brainhost.com to.

 Brainhost.com reviews and awards

-11. Can you explain why most of the complaints out there complain about too much money being charged on an account?
+11. Can you explain why most of the complaints out there complain about too much money being charged to an account?